The Best TV Shows on Netflix Right Now

 Starring: Viola Davis, Billy Brown, Alfred Enoch, Jack Falahee, Katie Findlay, Aja Naomi King, Matt McGorry, Karla Souza, Charlie Weber, and Liza Weil

-Shonda Rhimes pretty much owns network television at the moment.
+Shonda Rhimes pretty much owned network television for the last decade, and now she’s jumped ship over to Netflix.
 Whether you’re a fan of her shows or not, her ability to spin a popular yarn and sustain said yarn for years on end is undeniable.
 While Rhimes is merely an executive producer on How to Get Away with Murder (Peter Nowalk is the showrunner), it has plenty of Rhimes-esque flourishes that make it absolutely delicious television.
 Viola Davis is excellent as a morally ambiguous law professor who becomes entangled in a very messy murder mystery that extends to some of her most prized students.
 There are enough twists in this first season to last an entire series, and they are so much fun.
 Seriously, put your smugness away and take the dive into this wonderfully ridiculous drama; you won’t regret it.—Adam Chitwood

 Call the Midwife

 Created by: Heidi Thomas, based on the memoirs of Jennifer Worth